neurotech/edumate-api/README.md

 # Edumate Toolbelt

-A collection of APIs for securely exposing data from Edumate.
+An API for securely exposing data from Edumate.

 ## Resources